Carroccio: Function

-In Brescia, there is a cross that probably belonged to the flagpole of the carroccio from Cremona, conquered in 1191 at the battle of the Malamorte.
-Inside the Siena Cathedral, on the other hand, two large 10–15 m spars are preserved, which traditionally refers to the carroccio, victorious from the battle of Montaperti.
-In Cremona, at the civic museum, there is a wooden platform that is thought to have belonged to the cart of the wagon taken from the Milanese in 1213 in Castelleone.

 In the chronicles

 Since there are very few surviving remains from medieval times, information on the shape of the carroccio is fragmentary.
 Alessandro Visconti, in a book from 1945, referring to the chronicler Arnulf of Milan, reports this description:

 The sign that was to precede the fighters was like this: a tall antenna, like a ship's mast, planted in a sturdy wagon rose up high, bringing to the top a golden knob with two flaps of white hanging linen.
 In the midst of that antenna the venerable Cross was fixed with the image of the Redeemer painted with open arms facing the surrounding ranks, because whatever the event of the war, looking at that sign, the soldiers comforted it… (Note: L'insegna che doveva precedere i combattenti era fatta così: un'alta antenna, a guisa d'un albero di nave, piantata in un robusto carro s'ergeva in alto portando alla cima un aureo pomo con due lembi di candido lino pendenti.
 In mezzo a quell'antenna stava infissa la veneranda Croce con dipinta l'immagine del Redentore a braccia aperte rivolte alle schiere circostanti, perché qualunque fosse l'evento della guerra, guardando quell'insegna, i soldati ne avessero conforto.)